-For function definitions, explicit module parameter become explicit arguments to the abstracted function, and implicit parameters become implicit arguments.
+As mentioned parametrising a module has the effect of abstracting the parameters over the definitions in the module, so outside the Sort module we have parameters become implicit arguments.
 For constructors, however, the parameters are always implicit arguments.
 This is a consequence of the fact that module parameters are turned into datatype parameters, and the datatype parameters are implicit arguments to the constructors.
 It also happens to be the reasonable thing to do.